SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 Trial production has started.
 July mass production is the target.
 A December launch is the rumor.
 Apple is moving slowly, deliberately, and that alone should tell you something.

 Every other foldable felt like a proof of concept wearing a price tag.
 Interesting to hold, awkward to live with.
 The crease.
 The bulk.
 The software that never quite knew what shape it was in.
-Samsung built the market and then kind of stalled inside it.
+Samsung built the market, iterated earnestly, and then kind of plateaued inside it.
+The Z Fold 6 is a genuinely capable device.
+It's also still a device you have to explain to people.

 If the iPhone Fold lands the way the rumors suggest — wider than the competition, Face ID intact, Apple's usual first-generation restraint applied to a category that desperately needed it — it won't just be a phone.
 It'll be the first device that makes you audit your whole carry.